 Sports Medicine is a branch of healthcare involving the treatment, diagnosis, and prevention of exercise or sports-related injuries.
-There are a number of healing techniques within Chinese Medicine in Winter Park to specifically address musculoskeletal problems, rehabilitation, and pain.
+There are a number of healing techniques within Chinese Medicine in Bellingham to specifically address musculoskeletal problems, rehabilitation, and pain.
 Exercise and Sports Medicine (which is bracketed under the term Sports Medicine) encourages an active lifestyle, whether a person is sedentary or already active.
 Sports Medicine, for the career athlete, will aid in pushing the boundaries of physical performance in the quest for sports excellence.

 The treatment of ‘sports’ injuries developed historically from battle injuries and the practice of martial arts.
 The outcomes of war and training for the martial arts were soreness, aching muscles, bruises, strains, sprains, fractures, and even wounds.
 These were the unavoidable consequences of war and of training in the defense arts and led the phrase ‘to learn to kill or injure also means also to learn to heal’.